Blue * Black * Splash

 I cross 2 pure breeds to produce a hybrid that is very docile, non aggressive, fast growing and very hardy.
-Pullets start laying around 20 weeks, they are bred to be prolific layers of large green eggs and can produce double yolk eggs the first year.
+Pullets start laying around 20 weeks, they are bred to be prolific layers of large to extra large eggs and can produce double yolk eggs.